gymreklab/cse185-spring18-week5/CSE185_Week5_PartII.md

 cat lab5_pred_eyecolor.tab | datamash transpose > lab5_pred_eyecolor_transpose.tab
 ```

+Let's break down these commands.
+You should also run these one at a time to get a good idea of what each command is doing.

+1. The first command gets a header for our file, consisting of "ID" and the name of each sample.
+There are two really useful tools here:

+* `bcftools query` can be used to wrangle a VCF file into pretty much any format you want.
+Here, we used `-l` to simply list the samples present in the VCF file.
+Using the `-f` option (below), we can output the fields in any way we want.
+* `datamash transpose` will *transpose* a file.
+That is, it makes the rows into columns and columns into rows.
+So the input here was a list of one sample per line.
+Transposing that gives us a single row with one sample per column.

+The final `awk` command just appends "ID" as the first column.
+Note, in awk `$0` refers to the entire line that was input.

+2. The second command extracts the genotypes for each sample at each variant.

+* `bcftools query` is now being used to output genotype info in a specified format.
+We used `-f` to tell it how we want things output. `%<fieldname` refers to a VCF field.
+So `%ID` means output the `ID` column for each line.
+Anything in brackets (`[]`) is output *per sample*.
+So `[%TGT\t]` means to print the genotype of each sample separated by tabs.
+Read more about `bcftools query` [here](https://samtools.github.io/bcftools/bcftools-man.html#query).
+* `sed`, like `awk`, is very useful for manipulating text on the command line.
+Here, we used `sed` to "find and replace" using the syntax `sed 's/<find>/<replace>/g'` to remove all the `|` characters.

+3. We used `datamash transpose` again to get a file with one row per sample and one column per SNP.

 **TODO explain command above**

-Note, these SNPs are sorted by genomic coordinate, so are not in the same order as the SNPs in the table above or in the example spreadsheets!
-So you might want to use `awk` to rearrange the columns before moving forward.
+Note, these SNPs are sorted by genomic coordinate, so are not in the same order as the SNPs in the table above or in the example spreadsheet!
+You might want to use `awk` to rearrange the columns before moving forward.

 ## 6. Eye color prediction